High altitude travel tips

 When you travel to high altitude:

 Don’t be afraid of high altitude!
 Over 200 million people live above 2000m of altitude.
 Immediate return is not the first solution.
-The economic costs are very high, and you lose the opportunity to complete your important mission in La Paz, or to share a vacation with relatives or friends.
-If you panic, your heart beats faster and this can aggravate your condition.
+The economic costs are very high, and you lose the opportunity to complete your essential mission in La Paz or to share a vacation with relatives or friends.
+If you panic, your heart beats faster, and this can aggravate your condition.

-Drink plenty of water.
-If possible mineral water.
-Drink tea infusion and orange juice.
-In Bolivia, drinking Coca leaf tea infusion is very good.
+Drink plenty of water, preferably mineral water.
+Also, drink tea infusion and orange juice.
+In Bolivia, drinking our natural Coca leaf tea infusion is very good.

-The effects of high altitude also depend on the distance that you have to travel, the difference in season, temperature, and also the time of day of arrival.
-Cold weather aggravates the high altitude effects.
+The effects of high altitude also depend on the distance you travel, the difference in season and temperature, and the time of day you arrive.
+Cold weather aggravates the effects of high altitude.
 High altitude is like an allergy to a certain food: some people have a bad reaction, and others don't.

 Tabaco compromises your breathing capacity.
-Alcohol metabolism is altered at high altitude.
-Alcohol can lead to oxygen desaturation in the body.
-Particularly during sleep.
-People affirm that when first arriving to high altitude they get drunk faster than at sea level.
+Alcohol metabolism is altered at high altitudes.
+Alcohol can lead to oxygen desaturation in the body, particularly during sleep.
+People affirm that when first arriving at high altitudes, they get drunk faster than at sea level.
 Alcohol can produce more dehydration.
-It aggraves high altitude first arrival symptoms, producing a faster heart beat.
+It aggravates high altitude first arrival symptoms, producing a faster heartbeat.
+But the next day, you can have some alcohol, and thereafter, normally.

-Don’t carry heavy weights. don’t run, don’t climb stairs fast, take it easy.
+Don't carry heavy weights.
+Please don't run, don't climb stairs fast, take it easy.
+When you climb stairs, take deep breaths.
+Don't stop breathing while you concentrate on climbing! (very important!!)

-ALWAYS take simple precautions of basic hygiene.
+ALWAYS take simple precautions for basic hygiene.
 Your organism is immune to the bacteria and viruses that surround you in your usual habitat and not to those of a new environment.
-You should not ingest unknown foods in great amounts for the first time upon arrival.
+Upon arrival, you should not ingest unknown foods in significant amounts for the first time.
 Digestive enzymes develop a specific capacity and function for each type of food.
-Although some foods taste very good, one should NOT stuff oneself the first day.
-Avoid whole milk the first days.
-And above all, don't eat too much the first day
+Although some foods taste delicious, one should NOT stuff oneself the first day.
+Avoid whole milk for the first days.
+And above all, don't overeat on the first day.

 This refers to the city of La Paz.
-The airport is located at 4100m , the center of the city is at 3600m.
-But there are hotels at 3300m in the lower area of Calacoto, twenty minutes from the center.
-Adjustment to high altitude is complex and varies greatly between individuals, and in different trips for the same individual.
-Some do not show any symptoms; they eat, drink, do exercises, even compete in sporting events.
+The airport is located at 4100m, and the city's center is at 3600m.
+But there are good hotels at 3,500m in the center or 3300m in the lower area of Calacoto, twenty minutes from the center.
+Adjustment to high altitude is complex and varies significantly between individuals and on different trips for the same individual.
+Some do not show symptoms; they eat, drink, exercise, and even compete in sporting events.
 However, tolerance to high altitude does not depend on physical strength.

 PRECAUTIONS